MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-configure-mssql-conf.md

 * For the shared disk cluster scenario, do not attempt to restart the **mssql-server** service to apply changes.
 SQL Server is running as an application.
 Instead, take the resource offline and then back online.

-* These examples run mssql-conf by specify the full path: **/opt/mssql/bin/mssql-conf**.
+* These examples run mssql-conf by specifying the full path: **/opt/mssql/bin/mssql-conf**.
 If you choose to navigate to that path instead, run mssql-conf in the context of the current directory: **./mssql-conf**.

 ## <a id="agent"></a> Enable SQL Server Agent

 The **sqlagent.enabled** setting enables [SQL Server Agent](sql-server-linux-run-sql-server-agent-job.md).
 By default, SQL Server Agent is disabled.
 If **sqlagent.enabled** is not present in the mssql.conf settings file, then SQL Server internally assumes that SQL Server Agent is disabled.

-To change this settings, use the following steps:
+To change this setting, use the following steps:

 1. Enable the SQL Server Agent: